aerickt/lapwing-for-beginners/src/Chapter-25.md

 2. `-FR` chord for Ctrl and Shift
 3. `KR` chord for C

-> **NOTE:** if you downloaded Emily's modifiers dictionary, you will find that the unique ending chord is actually `-LTZ` by default.
-It was changed to `-LGTS` in Lapwing.
-Keep this in mind if you seek out official documentation on the system.
+> **NOTE:** Emily's modifiers in the Lapwing plugin was changed recently.
+The above graphic is consistent with the latest dictionary.
+If you are encountering issues with the graphic not being accurate, see chapter 5 on [updating your dictionary](Chapter-05.md#dictionary-updates).

 ## Abby's left hand modifiers dictionary